 - Hidradenitis suppurativa

-A blood test is required before and periodically during treatment with isotretinoin.
+A blood test is recommended before and periodically during treatment with isotretinoin.
 Blood tests check the blood count, liver function and blood fats (cholesterol and triglycerides).
 Isotretinoin may rarely cause an elevation of triglycerides (blood fats) or minor liver function abnormalities.

 In females, a pregnancy test is undertaken before commencing treatment and may be repeated periodically during treatment.